gosang/gosang.github.io/content/posts/command-query-responsibility-segregation.md

 - **Fine-Grained Security**: Command operations frequently require stricter access control compared to query operations.
 CQRS enables fine-grained security measures for command execution.

-# Implementing CQRS with C# .NET Core Web API and Repositories
+# Implementing CQRS in .NET Core

 Let's put theory into practice with a simplified e-commerce application.
 We will create an Order entity and showcase command and query operations using C# .NET Core Web API and repositories.